 Contradictions are seldom this poetic.

-And what about the high-skilled, high-tax paying workers that Britain absolutely needs if it wants to have an edge on the international competition?
+And what about the high-skilled, high-tax paying workers that Britain absolutely needs if it wants to have its edge over competing nations?
 Why are so many doctors, surgeons, software programmers, architects, bankers, university lecturers and professors in Britain from around the world?
 Because Britain like every other advanced economy needs high-skilled workers that its own society cannot produce.
 It’s that simple.
 We even have a term for the wider consequences – ‘brain-drain’, rich countries take all the natural talent from the developing countries and remunerate them handsomely.
 The poor countries are drained of their best minds who flock to the highest bidder.
 If you happened to be one of those immigrants being courted with lavish wages, wouldn’t you apply for a high-skilled worker permit and head for the country that pays you the most?

 Why do so many high-skilled Britons head for Australia, the UAE, Germany, America?